SSKD-Solutions/SSKD-Solutions/_staff_members/dhivan.md

   I’m an electronics hardware enthusiast passionate about turning ideas into reality.
-  With extensive experience in hardware prototyping, 3D printing, and electronics manufacturing, I love helping companies bring their electronic products to life—whether it's designing custom PCBs, integrating embedded systems, or solving complex hardware challenges.
+  With extensive experience in hardware prototyping, 3D printing, and electronics manufacturing, I love helping companies bring their electronic products to life—whether it's designing custom PCBs, integrating embedded systems, or solving complex hardware challenges. <br><br>

   Over the years, I’ve worked on a variety of exciting projects, from cutting-edge consumer electronics to robust industrial applications.
 My expertise spans PCB design, firmware development,